-The population of using minoxidil to enhance beard skyrocketed in the recent years.
-Currently there are FaceBook and Reddit minoxidil beard discussion groups that have tens of thousands members, and there are thousands of before-and-after photos that clearly demonstrate how well it works.
+The population of people using minoxidil to enhance beard skyrocketed in recent years.
+Currently there are Facebook and Reddit minoxidil beard discussion groups that have tens of thousands of members, and there are thousands of before-and-after photos that clearly demonstrate how well it works.

 In reality, it works effectively to grow hair just about anywhere with hair follicles.
 If you are on the fence, there is a clinical trial conducted in Thailand showing that 3% minoxidil is effective for facial hair growth around the beard area (2).

 Kirkland and Rogaine minoxidil are good option, but not the best

 Rogaine is the first minoxidil hair regrowth product approved by the FDA.
 It is unquestionably the biggest name out there.